 Disclaimer: The observations above are the result of our quick testing of the new Flutter animations package.
 Let us know in the comments if you find anything different in your own testing.

-Kawyn Furstoss and Hashim Hayat contributed to this blog post.
+Kawyn Furstoss and Hashim Hayat also contributed to this article.